-Before You Read While You Read After You Read Draw your child's attention to the Point out specific words in a Ask your child to share what they title. text. remember.
-Discuss what the text might be Draw your child's attention to Talk about your favorite parts. about. the print. raik about your lavoille paris.
-Look through the text and discuss Read out loud to your child.
-Talk about what you have learned the pictures. ikeda oor lood to yoor crilla. from the reading.
-Find a warm comfortable spot to Echo read (you read a line, and Help connect the reading to your read together. they repeat). child's life or other books they have read.
-Open the book wide to show the Read together at the same Have your child retell the story. pictures. time. nave your crilla refell the story.
+Before You Read While You Read After You Read Draw your child's attention to the Point out specific words in a Ask your child to share what they title. text. remember. c Draw your child's attention to Talk about your favorite parts. about. the print.
+Look through the text and discuss IREAD OUT IOUA TO VOUL COUR Talk about what you have learned the pictures. from the reading.
+Find a warm comfortable spot to Help connect the reading to your read together. they repeat). child's life or other books they have read.
+Open the book wide to show the pictures.
+Read together at the same time.
+Have your child retell the story.
 Make predictions about the text.
-Talk to your child about the Discuss with your child how the Make predictions about the lext. reading. story could be extended.
+Talk to your child about the Discuss with your child how the reading. story could be extended.